Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 ## Calculating Your Grade

 The instructor will convert the specification-based grades that you received to a numerical grade for each type of assignment.
-The following example best illustrates the calculation of your grade under the simplifying assumption that there are three of each type of assignment with the following grades:
+The following example succinctly illustrates the calculation of your grade under the simplifying assumption that there are three of each type of assignment with the following grades: